-Following The Success Of ‘Making A Murderer’ Netflix To Release New True Crime Series, ‘The Staircase’
+Following The Success Of ‘Making A Murderer,’ Netflix To Release New True Crime Series, ‘The Staircase’

 Money was also said to be a factor in the alleged cold-blooded killing since Kathleen carried a $1.4 million life insurance policy.
 Obviously, it was believed that Michael killed his wife so that he was able to cash in on her life insurance.
 But even though he was convicted of the crime, the documentary highlights some holes in the case that could prove Peterson innocent.

 For starters, a murder weapon was never recovered at the scene of the crime.
-Also, Peterson was bisexual and that was used against him in the trial, with Prosecutors arguing that Kathleen wanted to leave him after finding out about his sexuality, though Peterson maintains that Kathleen knew that he was bisexual all along and that wouldn’t have played a factor.
+Also, Peterson was bisexual and that was used against him in the trial, with prosecutors arguing that Kathleen wanted to leave him after finding out about his sexuality, though Peterson maintains that Kathleen knew that he was bisexual all along and that wouldn’t have played a factor.

 Kathleen's suspicious death remains inconclusive to this day: https://t.co/EXA4f2eP5R pic.twitter.com/h7XRMmMDiW